iitmcvg/presentations/tgif-july/PITCHME.md

 * AI Conference ideation is done, will be setting up the executing group

 * CVG Meet of all our seniors.

+* Want all of you to head your own events.

 * More here: [Documents/Meetings/Stakeholders-AI-Conf](https://docs.google.com/document/d/1_RVTnkloheBQVXmbjG9RO12z-QIKQEMkaR2P84HwFc0/edit?usp=sharing)